 I. INTRODUCTION

-This chapter of the Comprehensive Plan depicts the future pattern of public and private use of the land in unincorporated Thurston County, and serves as both the Land Use and Rural Elements as they are defined by the Washington State Growth Management Act (GMA).
+This chapter of the Comprehensive Plan depicts the future pattern of public and private land uses in unincorporated Thurston County and serves as both the Land Use and Rural Elements as they are defined by the Washington State Growth Management Act (GMA).